You might already be using erectile dysfunction (ED) medication such as Viagra or Cialis and are thinking of making the switch to Levitra.

 It’s fine to take Levitra with or without food.
 However, drinking alcohol before or after taking the medication is not advised.
 This is because alcohol reduces blood pressure and makes it harder to achieve an erection.

 The dosage of Levitra you are prescribed will depend on the severity of your ED symptoms, response to treatment, and whether you are taking any other medications.
-That said, Levitra tablets come in four dosages:
+That said, Levitra tablets come in two dosages:

 How to use Levitra